Restream/reindexer/cpp_src/server/contrib/server.md

 #### Description
 This operation will create new index.
 If index is already exists with the different parameters, then error will be returned.
-Operation is synchronious, so it can take long time, if namespace contains bunch of documents.
+Operation synchronous, so it can take long time, if namespace contains bunch of documents.

 #### Parameters